-The results from the research done by the Smith Lab provide an opportunity to examine possible solutions to some of the most pressing problems facing tropical coral reefs.
-By focusing beyond the immediate results of their experiments, Jennifer and her students are able to place their findings within a larger context of marine ecosystem restoration and protection.
-This persepective has allowed the Smith Lab to offer unique insights and important data that have been used by state agencies to develop, monitor, and evaluate the effectiveness of various management strategies on these imperiled ecosystems.
+Results from research done by the Smith Lab are providing an opportunity to examine possible solutions to some of the most serious problems facing tropical coral reefs.
+By focusing beyond the immediate results of their studies, Jennifer and her students are able to place their findings within a larger context of marine ecosystem restoration and protection.
+This perspective has allowed the Smith Lab to offer unique insights and important data that have been used by state agencies to develop, monitor, and evaluate the effectiveness of various management strategies on these threatened ecosystems.

-Much of the research that takes place in the Smith Lab has direct conservation revelance.
-Jennifer and her students strongly believe that in this day and age it is their responsibility as scientists to not just document the current status of marine ecosystems and the impacts that humans have had on them, but to identify ways that we may live more sustainably with these systems.
+Much of the research that takes place in the Smith Lab has direct ecological conservation relevance.
+Jennifer and her students strongly believe that in this day and age, it is their responsibility as scientists to not just document the current status of marine ecosystems and the impacts that humans have had on them but to identify ways in which we, as humans, may live more sustainably with these systems.

-Members of the Smith Lab are committed to ensuring that their scientific results are communicated effectively to an audience beyond scientists.
-They believe that the results of their studies are only important if they can be translated to stakeholders such as the general public, policy makers, and natural resource management agencies in an effective way.
-Results are disseminated through websites, blogs, popular articles and local media outlets, and by leading workshops and training volunteers around the tropics.
+Members of the Smith Lab are committed to ensuring that their scientific results are communicated to an audience beyond just scientists.
+They believe that the results of their studies are only important if they can be translated to stakeholders such as the general public, policy makers, and natural resource management agencies, in an effective way.
+Results are disseminated through websites, blogs, popular articles and local media outlets, and by leading workshops and training volunteers around the world.

 Meet the Scientist

-Dr. Jennifer Smith is an Associate Professor in Marine Ecology and Conservation at Scripps Institution of Oceanography.
-She and the other members of her laboratory are focused on understanding how humans impact marine ecosystems in both tropical (coral reefs) and temperate (kelp forests and intertidal) environments, in order to better protect them from local and global stressors and thus help to ensure their survival into the future.
+Dr. Jennifer Smith is an Associate Professor in Marine Ecology and Conservation at the Scripps Institution of Oceanography, UCSD.
+She and other members of her lab are focused on understanding how humans can impact marine ecosystems in both tropical (coral reefs) and temperate (kelp forests and intertidal) environments, in order to better protect them from local and global stressors and thus help to ensure their survival into the future.